MillzyDev/FlexibleTypes/README.md

 # TypeUtils
-C# library that adds convenient types for all kinds of purposes
+C# Library that introduces implementations on base types that make them more versatile or more *flexible"